param-thakker/Color-Detector/README.md

 # Color-Detector
-A Deep-Learning powered smart color-detector built using python libraries OpenCV and Pandas
+A Deep-Learning powered smart color-detector built using python libraries OpenCV and Pandas.

 ## How to use?